taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 sudo firewall-cmd --get-active-zone

 # FedoraServer usually starts with ssh, dhcp6-client, and cockpit opened up
-# I want ssh. dhcpv6 should be unneccessary for a static IP host, and cockpit is something used intermittently.
+# I want ssh. dhcpv6 should be unneccessary for a static IP host, and cockpit
-# And of course, we want the dash full node/masternode ports available.
+# is something used intermittently.
+And of course, we want the dash full
+# node/masternode ports available.
 sudo firewall-cmd --permanent --add-service ssh sudo firewall-cmd --permanent --remove-service dhcpv6-client
 #sudo firewall-cmd --permanent --add-service cockpit
 sudo firewall-cmd --permanent --remove-service cockpit

-# Open up the Mastnernode port
+# Open up the Mastnernode port (service files provided by our RPM packages)
 sudo firewall-cmd --permanent --add-service dash-node
 #sudo firewall-cmd --permanent --add-service dash-node-testnet

-# If you are running and older masternode or a masternode that was not installed via RPM, you must do things manually
+# If you are running a masternode that was not installed via our RPM packages,
+# you must be explicit in your port configuration
 #sudo firewall-cmd --permanent --add-port=19999/tcp
 #sudo firewall-cmd --permanent --add-port=9999/tcp